 You can get magnesium via Magnesium Oil and Epsom salts.

 Dead Sea Magnesium oil is a brand I have used.
 Sometimes if you find it causes a bit of irritation you can just also rub a bit of coconut oil there as well.
 I typically use magnesium oil for migraines actually (one of many things I do for migraines).

-Dr. Teal’s Epsom Salt Soaking Solution with Eucalyptus Spearmint Is my favorite Epsom salts.
+Dr. Teal’s Epsom Salt Soaking Solution with Eucalyptus Spearmint Is my favourite Epsom salts.
 I have made my own before, but when I don’t, I like the scent of this one.
-This brand has a few different types, but this one is very relaxing to me.
+This brand has a few different types, but this one is very relaxing for me.
 And you know, when I make my own I do tend to go with eucalyptus and peppermint actually.
 Fact is, I tend to have an Epsom salt bath at least every two days.
 And definitely after exercise.